The Most Dangerous Kind of Narcissist: Malignant Narcissist

 2. Severe Lack of Empathy

-Malignant narcissists have a complete disregard for the feelings and emotions of others.
+Malignant narcissists have a complete disregard for the emotions of those around them.
+They just don’t care.

 They just don’t have the brain wiring to empathize with the feelings and perspectives of others.